galoryber/TurtleMailer/README.md

 ![Turtle Mailer](images/image.png)

 ## Description
-Turt(le) Mail is a TU RT tool to build phishing emails and slowly schedule the send of that email through Azure Communication Services and other Email send providers.
+Turtle Mailer is a Red Team tool to build phishing emails and slowly schedule the send of that email through Azure Communication Services and other Email send providers.

 Features include:
 - Sends emails based on a list of email addresses provided